AM207/2018spring/policies.md

 **Deadlines and Late Days**

-Homework be turned in on time, including the long-format homework.
-You can have upto 3 late days across the semester, with no more than 1 late day on any homework, short or long.
-(That is you could be late by at most 1 day on at most 3 out of 15 homework submissions).
+Homework must be turned in on time.
+You can have upto 3 late days across the semester, with no more than 1 late day on any homework.
+(That is you could be late by at most 1 day on at most 3 homework submissions).
 No late days on the final exam.

 Exceptions: Nada.
 No exceptions, except for illness, with a doctor's certificate.